 Other co-operative matters may be added, but it is important that each of these should be known to the three officials.

-With regard to (h) above, the following diagrams illustrate the diagonal system of control, and if studied and practised will lead to uniform methods of control.
+The following diagrams illustrate the diagonal system of control, and if studied and practised will lead to uniform methods of control.